JRead98/master/README.md

 # Model for Familiarity Recognition

-Connectionnist model for Familiarity Recognition designed as part of my master's thesis
+Connectionnist model for Familiarity Recognition designed as part of my master's thesis.

-Les datasets utilisés pour les différentes simulations sont disponibles aux adresses suivantes :
+Dataset used for simulations are available in the following links:

 Caltech256 : https://www.kaggle.com/datasets/jessicali9530/caltech256 (Griffin et al., 2007)